-2021 represented the fifth year of the five-year Irish Aid Programme Grant funding plan.
+2022 represented the final year of the five-year Irish Aid Programme Grant funding plan.
+A new funding plan is now in place for the next five years.

-We received €3,630k from Irish Aid Programme funding during the year (2020/21: €3,323k) for the development programme covering Angola, Burundi, Colombia, El Salvador, Guatemala, IoPt, Sierra Leone and Zimbabwe.
+We received €3,500k from Irish Aid Programme funding during the year (2021/22: €3,630k) for the development programme covering Angola, Burundi, Colombia, El Salvador, Guatemala, IoPt, Sierra Leone and Zimbabwe.